RonalOrtuno/RonalOrtuno.github.io/index.md

 * Lab 6

     Lab 6, Part 2 was one of my favorite labs because prior to this lab, I had never known the rules of Blackjack.
 I found it really fun learning a new card game for the sole purpose of recreating that card game in code.
-Learning all the rules of Blackjack made me interested in learning how to play the game outside of the lab.
+This lab was a fun challenege because I was Learning all the rules of Blackjack which made me interested in learning how to play the game outside of the lab.

 * Lab 2

     Lab 2 was something that I found enjoyment in because it was simple yet informative.
 Learning how to output information that was given by the user is a fundamental topic in c++.
 I would say that this lab was important because it covered an important topic regarding insertion and extraction operators.
+This is something that I would not skip if I was trying to increase my knowledge on c++.

 * Lab 7